Theory of Atomata: Partial Quotients, Partial Atoms and Partial Atomata

+The partial \'atomaton can be constructed directly from the NSE corresponding to $\cN$, as illustrated in Example~\ref{ex:partial}.

-\begin{proposition} The following properties hold for atoms:\\ 1.
-Atoms are pairwise disjoint, that is, $A_i\cap A_j=\emp$ for all $i,j\in [m]$, $i\neq j$.\\ 2.
-The quotient $w^{-1}L$ of $L$ by $w\in\Sig^*$ is a (possibly empty) union of atoms.\\ 3.
-The quotient $w^{-1}A_i$ of $A_i$ by $w\in \Sig^*$ is a (possibly empty) union of atoms. \end{proposition} \begin{proof} 1.
-If $A_i\neq A_j$, then there exists $h\in [n]$ such that $L_h$ is a term of $A_i$ and $\ol{L_h}$ is a term of $A_j$ or \emph{vice versa}.
-Hence $A_i\cap A_j=\emp$.\\ \hglue10pt 2.
-The empty quotient, if present, is the empty union of atoms.
-If $L_i$ is a quotient of $L$ and $L_i\neq \emp$, then $L_i$ is the union of all the $2^{n-1}$ intersections that have $L_i$ as a term.
-This includes all the atoms that have $L_i$ as a term, and possibly some empty intersections.\\ \hglue10pt 3.
-Consider the quotient equations of $L$.
-The quotient of each atom $A_i$ by a letter $a\in\Sig$ is an intersection $X$ of complemented and uncomplemented quotients of $L$.
-If a quotient $L_j$ of $L$ does not appear as a term in $X$, then we ``add it in'' by using the fact that $X=X\cap(L_j\cup \ol{L_j})=(X\cap L_j) \cup (X\cap \ol{L_j})$.
-After all the missing quotients are so added, we obtain a union of atoms.
-Note that the intersection having all quotients complemented does not appear in this construction.
-It follows that $w^{-1}A_i$ is a union of atoms of $L$ for every $w\in\Sig^*$.
+\begin{proposition} The following properties hold for partial atoms:\\ 1.
+Partial atoms are pairwise disjoint, that is, $X_i\cap X_j=\emp$ for all $i,j\in\{0,\ldots,\ell-1\}$, $i\neq j$.\\ 2.
+The quotient $w^{-1}L$ of $L$ by $w\in\Sig^*$ is a (possibly empty) union of partial atoms.\\ 3.
+The quotient $w^{-1}X_i$ of $X_i$ by $w\in \Sig^*$ is a (possibly empty) union of partial atoms.\\ 4.
+Partial atoms define a partition of $\Sig^*$. \end{proposition} \begin{proof} 1.
+If $X_i\neq X_j$, then there exists $g\in\{0,\ldots,k-1\}$ such that $L_g$ is a term of $X_i$ and $\ol{L_g}$ is a term of $X_j$, or \emph{vice versa}.
+Hence $X_i\cap X_j=\emp$.\\ \hglue10pt 2.
+The empty quotient, if present, is the empty union of partial atoms.
+Every non-empty quotient $K_j$ is a union of some partial quotients.
+As well, every $L_i\neq\emp$ is the union of all the $2^{\ell-1}$ intersections that have $L_i$ as a term.
+This includes all partial atoms that have $L_i$ as a term, and possibly some empty intersections.\\ \hglue10pt 3.
+The quotient of a partial atom $X_i$ by a letter $a\in\Sig$ is an intersection of quotients of uncomplemented or complemented partial quotients of $L$.
+Since a quotient of a partial quotient is a union of partial quotients, and a quotient of a complemented partial quotient is an intersection of complemented partial quotients, the quotient of $X_i$ by $a$ is a union of intersections of complemented or uncomplemented partial quotients of $L$.
+If a partial quotient $L_j$ does not appear as a term in some intersection $Z$ of this union, then we ``add it in'' by using the fact that $Z=Z\cap(L_j\cup \ol{L_j})=(Z\cap L_j) \cup (Z\cap \ol{L_j})$.
+After all the missing partial quotients are so added, we obtain a union of partial atoms.
+It follows that $w^{-1}X_i$ is a union of partial atoms of $L$ for every $w\in\Sig^*$.\\ \hglue10pt 4.
+Since the union of all the intersections of complemented and uncomplemented partial atoms is $\Sig^*$, the claim follows. \end{proof}